GabDug/vscode-pyproject-pilot/README.md

 This extension should support multi-root workspaces, and will run scripts in the folder of the file that is currently active.

+> [!NOTE]
+> This extension won't be active if your only open a file.
+YOu must always open a folder or workspace.

 ## Settings

 - `pdm.autoDetect` - Enable detecting scripts as tasks, the default is `on`.
 - `pdm.runQuiet` - Run pdm script with the `--quiet` option, the default is `false`.
 - `pdm.packageManager` - The package manager used to run the scripts: `auto`, `pdm`.
 The default is `auto`, which detects your package manager based on files in your workspace.
 - `pdm.exclude` - Glob patterns for folders that should be excluded from automatic script detection.
 The pattern is matched against the **absolute path** of the package.json.
 For example, to exclude all test folders use '\*\*/test/\*\*'.
-- `pdm.enableScriptExplorer` - Enable an explorer view for PDM scripts.
+- `pdm.enableScriptExplorer` - Enable the explorer view for PDM scripts.
 - `pdm.scriptExplorerAction` - The default click action: `open` or `run`, the default is `open`.
+  -
 - `pdm.enableRunFromFolder` - Enable running PDM scripts from the context menu of folders in Explorer, the default is `false`.
 - `pdm.scriptCodeLens.enable` - Enable/disable the code lenses to run a script, the default is `false`.